btecu/ember-simple-tree/README.md

 # ember-light-tree

-Simple tree component for Ember without any dependency.
+Lightweight, composable tree component for Ember without any dependency.

+This is based on ember-simple-tree with non-compatible changes to enable customizeability and the ability to compose and substitute your own components.

 Compatibility